-"Lithologic Component Sensitivity Analyses" (Figures 4-10)
+"Lithologic Component Sensitivity Analyses" (Figures 5-7)

-The rapidity of penetration of an air-drilled well makes collection of pure lithologies from relatively thin-bedded strata difficult.
-Mixed lithologies are more the norm than the exception.
+The rapidity of penetration of a well makes collection of pure lithologies from relatively thin-bedded strata rather difficult.
+Mixed lithologies are more the norm rather than the exception.
 Some of this mixing is due to cavings from strata farther up hole.
 The mixing may also be due to collection of two or more successively drilled lithologies in the kitchen sieve at the exit line, or differential lifting of relatively less-dense coal compared to other lithologies, all of which are more dense than coal.